 - $\mathbf{y}(T)$ is the output, with $T$ typically set to 1.

-A critical property of ODE solutions is that trajectories cannot cross.
+One property worth flagging now: trajectories cannot cross.
 In $\mathbb{R}^d$, two solution curves starting at different initial conditions will never intersect.
-This has deep implications for what Neural ODEs can and cannot represent -- and is the reason why augmenting the state dimension is essential for complex tasks.
+This constrains what Neural ODEs can represent and is why augmenting the state dimension matters for harder tasks.

 Euler and Runge-Kutta Methods